 Electric Scooters & Road Safety Crimes

-What Are Electric Scooter Crimes: Legal Framework and Penalties (Arts.
+What Are Electric Scooter Crimes: What the Prosecution Must Prove (Arts.
 379-385 CP)

-The technical defense requires an exhaustive analysis of typical elements.
-First, the vehicle qualification: although majority jurisprudence assimilates the PMV to the motor vehicle concept, certain reduced mobility models (electric wheelchairs, scooters for minors with power below 250 W) could fall outside the type, opening the door to atypicality.
-Second, the validity of breathalyzer or drug test: we discuss breathalyzer calibration, compliance with the inter-blow interval, salivary chain of custody and observance of the counter-test right.
-Third, the fit of the recklessness type: Art.
-380 requires concrete danger to life or integrity, not mere abstract danger; in PMVs with low kinetic mass the objective dangerousness may not reach the typical threshold.
-Fourth, the negotiation of substitute penalty through community service or fine, avoiding prison and minimizing impact on the driving license.
+The technical defence requires an exhaustive analysis of the elements of the offence.
+First, and above all, the classification of the vehicle: establishing, through the manufacturer's technical specification, the type-approval documents and, where necessary, expert evidence, that the machine cannot exceed 25 km/h by design and does not have the characteristics of a moped closes the criminal route altogether.
+Second, the validity of the breathalyser or drug test: we contest calibration of the device, compliance with the interval between readings, the salivary chain of custody and observance of the right to a counter-test.
+Third, the fit of the reckless driving offence: Art.
+380 requires concrete danger to life or physical integrity, not mere abstract danger; given the low kinetic mass of these machines the objective dangerousness may not reach the required threshold.
+Fourth, the negotiation of a substitute penalty through community service or a fine, avoiding prison and minimising the impact on the driving licence.
+And on the administrative side, the appeal against the sanctioning file: identification of the rider, service of the notice, time limits and the validity of the test itself.

-Recent forensic practice reveals a growing volume of abbreviated procedures and fast-track trials for drink-driving on PMVs, especially in large cities like Madrid, Barcelona, Valencia and Seville.
-Provincial Courts have consolidated the doctrine that the PMV is a motor vehicle for criminal purposes, but have also admitted technical defense lines based on evidentiary deficiencies and the atypicality of certain borderline scenarios.
+Recent forensic practice shows two parallel realities: a high volume of administrative sanctioning files for alcohol and drugs on scooters, and a trickle of criminal cases that succeed only where the prosecution establishes that the machine fell outside the VMP parameters.
+The Provincial Courts overwhelmingly acquit where the vehicle seized is a compliant VMP, and convict where the technical evidence shows otherwise.
+That is why the first battle in any such case is the classification of the machine.
 At Alonso Sala, with over fifteen years of experience in road safety offences, we intervene from legal assistance at the police station, controlling the testing procedure, preparing the defensive strategy in fast-track trials and, when appropriate, articulating the most favourable plea that minimizes both the custodial sentence and the impact on the driving license.

 RD 970/2020